johnbender/mario/README.md

     Mario::Platform.nix?

-If you want to be more specific you can do that to
+If you want to be more specific you can do that too

     Mario::Platform.bsd? # or linux? or windows7? or darwin?